crunchyroll/ef-open/README.md

 # Use
-`ef-cf` - Evaluate templatized CloudFormation templates, with the option to generate changesets or apply them `ef-check-config` - Validate the config files for JSON correctness `ef-generate` - Ensure the existence of various standard elements for a target environment `ef-instanceinit` - Host startup script which copies customized instance config from S3 to the local host
+`ef-cf` - Evaluate templatized CloudFormation templates, with the option to generate changesets or apply them `ef-cf-diff` - Test some or all templates against a target environment, for differences `ef-check-config` - Validate the config files for JSON correctness `ef-generate` - Ensure the existence of various standard elements for a target environment `ef-instanceinit` - Host startup script which copies customized instance config from S3 to the local host